jan3dev/aqua-test-scripts/full_regression_tests/assets_full_regression_test.md

 - [ ] Repeat changing region to Mexico so Mexas is auto-added to Home Screen.
 Change region to !Mexico.
 Verify Mexas is auto-removed from Home Screen
 - [ ] Test Send and Receive from external wallet successfully.
 Verify txs show in tx history for Mexas
 - [ ] Verify fiat conversion don't show or otherwise don't have any issues
-- [ ] Settings > Manage Assets > Toggle off USDT .
-Check the places where USDt appears and ensure nothing unusual is present